 The best option is to find parking on the hill where everyone else parks and take the short walk down to Lindos.

 Exploring the Maze of Narrow Streets

 Once you enter Lindos you will notice that it is a maze of small streets, with shops and restaurants filling all available space.
-The town will also most likely be crowded by the many tourists arriving by buses from the hotels of the island.
+The town will also most likely be crowded by the many tourists arriving by buses from the hotels on the island.

-We visited in October, which is low season for tourists.
+We visited in October, which is the low season for tourists.
 The streets were crowded either way.
 Luckily it is possible to find calmer streets a bit further into the maze.
 It was in the calmer areas that we found a small restaurant for a lunch break.
 If you want to be able to enjoy the streets, then we can really recommend finding somewhere in Lindos with fewer tourists.

 Acropolis of Lindos

 The Acropolis of Lindos raises above the small town.
 You have to do some climbing if you want to reach it and it might be a bit difficult in case you have a stroller or pram.
 After seeing fat old men and women riding the donkeys to the top, we are really unable to recommend any such convenience.
 It really was a sad sight.

 The climb will be worth it though.
 The Acropolis is not only a historical site, but it also offers an amazing view of the Mediterranean coast of Lindos.

 The Acropolis of Lindos is a natural citadel that was built in several stages by several different rulers.
 Here you have the heritage from the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans.